hph/drake/README.md

       -C, --cloak              Hide the input and the output.
 The password(s) are saved to the clipboard.
       -g, [STR], --gauge [STR] Gauge the strength of an input password.
+      -o, [STR], --obfuscate [STR]
+                               Obfuscate an input password.
+If not used with the interactive flag (-i) use the form "string,alignment" where alignment can be either
+                               left or right.

 This message lists all the available options at this time.
 The brackets mean that what's inside them is optional.
 If you run `drake -l` for example, the